FMC (FMC) Bank of America 2026 Global Agriculture and Materials Conference summary

 Bank of America 2026 Global Agriculture and Materials Conference summary

-Two parallel strategies: Plan A focuses on operational improvements and asset divestitures, while Plan B explores broader strategic alternatives including a potential sale or merger.
+Two parallel strategies: Plan A focuses on a 2026 operational plan with asset divestitures, manufacturing footprint reshaping, post-patent strategies, and growth of four new active ingredients; Plan B explores broader strategic alternatives, including a potential sale or merger, with both plans running concurrently.

-Licensing agreements for advanced molecules are structured to maximize market reach and EBITDA, often including exclusivity by territory or crop.
+Licensing agreements for advanced molecules are structured to maximize market reach and EBITDA margin, with exclusivity in certain territories and crops, and focus on cost-plus royalty models.

-Prolonged downturn and aggressive generic competition have pressured prices and volumes, particularly in Latin America and Asia.
+Prolonged downturn and aggressive generic competition have pressured prices and volumes, especially in Latin America and Asia; Europe remains the most stable market.

 Latest events from FMC